jameshartig/node-rpclib/README.md

-Adds a new handler for a method name. `options` should be an object that has `handler`, `params`, and `flags`, as keys. `handler` is a callback that is called with (requestObject, response) when a new request is made for this method name. `requestObject` is the request object sent from the client. `response` is an instance of `RPCResponse`.
+Adds a new handler for a method name. `options` should be an object that has `handler`, `params`, and `flags`, as keys. `handler` is a callback that is called with (params, response) when a new request is made for this method name. `params` is the params object sent from the client. `response` is an instance of `RPCResponse`.

 `params` should be a hash like this example: